Naive probability: The likeliness scale

 It should be emphasized that such limits, however we set them, are not intended as a crisp characterization of human classification ability, the decision boundaries are fuzzy.
-Returning to lack of additivity, there may well be several likeley causes of death beyond cancer and heart attack, but no closed list of such is sufficient for accounting for the fact that eventual death is typical (as assumed by Christian doctrine that posits Jesus as an exception), let alone necessary, as assumed by the irreligious.
+Returning to lack of additivity, there may well be several likeley causes of death beyond cancer and heart attack, but no closed list of such is sufficient for accounting for the fact that eventual death is necessary.
 For this, we need a slack variable that lifts the $\oplus$ of the likely $l=4$ causes to $l=5$ or $l=6$, which we find in $B_n$ `death by other causes'.
 We note that historically old age was seen as a legitimate cause of death, and only very recently (since the 1980s) do coroner's reports and obituaries find it necessary to list the failure of a specific organ or subsystem as the cause of death.

 Finally, in contradistinction to the standard theory, $\oplus$ can extend only to a handful of terms, especially as the terms are implicitely assumed independent.
 By the above reckoning, it takes less than 80 unlikely causes to make one neutral, and less than 8 neutral to make a likely one.
-The geometry of the likeliness space is {\it tropical} \citep{Maclagan:2015}, with the naive theory approximating the log odds (max) semiring.
+The geometry of the likeliness space is {\it tropical} \cite{Maclagan:2015}, with the naive theory approximating the log odds (max) semiring.